New England Journal of Entrepreneurship (NEJE) website

 The scope of articles in the journal ranges from the theoretical and conceptual to empirical research, with maximum relevance to those who practice entrepreneurship.
 All submitted manuscripts are double blind refereed.
 The journal tries to appeal to a broad range of audience so we seek articles that can be understood and appreciated by those outside of the academic world.

 Each year, the journal strives to publish a special focus issue such as "Entrepreneurship in a Global Context", "Entrepreneurship and the Digital Age", and "Measurement Issues in Entrepreneurship Research."

-The Editor in Chief is Dr. Joshua Shuart, Sacred Heart University.
+The Editor in Chief is Dr. Grace Guo, Sacred Heart University.